-The increase in the cost of revenues during the 2024 Quarter as compared to the 2023 Quarter is due to new costs associated with our launch of our Ethereum block building activities during the 2024 Quarter as part of Builder+.
-We believe our cost of revenues will increase as we continue to ramp up our business.
+The increase in the cost of revenues during the 2024 Quarter Period as compared to the 2023 Quarter Period is due to new costs associated with our launch of Validator Payments made to purchase block space as part of our Ethereum block building activities during the 2024 Quarter as part and Period.
+These additional costs are partially offset by the efficiencies realized in our blockchain infrastructure validating operating costs, including streamlining of Builder+, web service hosting fees and reduction of services provided by vendors.
+We believe our cost of revenues will increase as we continue to ramp up our business, business, particularly our strategy to increase the number and value of block production, requiring additional purchases of block space from Validators.